matomo-org/plugin-QueuedTracking/README.md

 __The processor won't start processing again as it things another processor is processing the data already, what can I do?__

 First make sure there is actually no processor processing any requests.
 For example by executing the command `./console queuedtracking:monitor`.
 In case you are using the command line to process tracking requests make sure there is no processer running using the Linux command `ps`.
-If you are sure there is no process running you can release the lock by executing the command `./console queuedtracking:lock-status --unlock`.
+If you are sure there is no process running you can release the lock by executing the command `./console queuedtracking:lock-status`.
+This will output more information which locks are in use and how to unlock them.
 Afterwards everything should work as normal again.
 You should actually never have to do this as a lock automatically expires after a while.
 It just may take a while depending on the amount of requests you are importing.

 __Are there any known issues?__

 * In case you are using bulk tracking the bulk tracking response varies compared to the regular one.
 We will always return either an image or a 204 HTTP response code in case the parameter `send_image=0` is sent.
 * Anything related with Cookies won't work
 * By design this plugin can delay the insertion of tracking requests causing real time plugins to not show the actual data since